 - How do I manage evening leisure, social commitments– do I have team game, a date, family get together

-- Do I have a family- what commitments do I have for my family that I need to manage, supervise homework, take to sports training, help prepare a meal etc
+- Do I have a family- what commitments do I have for my family that I need to manage, supervise homework, take children to sports training, help prepare a meal etc

 - What household duties do I need to do- washing clothes, cooking dinner, do shopping